The Girl Next Door (Ketchum novel): Synopsis

 David realizes that he must do something before he loses the first girl he has ever loved.
 Despite his efforts, his plan to rescue Meg is foiled when Meg tries to bring Susan with her and Ruth catches them.
 As punishment, Ruth allows her son Donny to rape Meg.
 Willie also wants to rape her, but Ruth refuses to let him, saying it is incest for him to do so after his brother.
 Eventually, under the suggestion of Ralph, Ruth carves the words "I FUCK / FUCK ME" into Meg's stomach.
 She then decides she will end all sexual desire on Meg's part and gives her a clitorectomy.

-After one final act of torture, Meg dies, causing Ruth and her children to triumph over getting rid of her.
-With Meg dead, Susan now becomes Ruth's family servant and must work in her residence to please her most precious desires.
-However, it isn't long before the police arrive to investigate Meg's murder.
+Meg dies, and the police arrive to arrest the Chandlers.
 David sees Ruth wearing Meg's mother's wedding band.
 Remembering a promise to get it back to Meg, he vengefully pushes Ruth down the stairs, killing her.
-The officer realizes David did this intentionally, but, knowing how evil Ruth was, the officer claims the fall as nothing more than an act of justifiable homicide, and David is pardoned.
-As David grows up, he uncovers the whereabouts of some of the other children who helped to torture Meg.
-After reading of a brutal crime spree perpetuated by one of the now-grown children of Ruth, David is left to wonder what has become of the children that he was unable to track down.
+The officer realizes David did this intentionally, but, knowing how evil Ruth was, the officer claims the fall as nothing more than an act of justifiable homicide to avenge Meg, and David, giving the band to Susan, is pardoned.

+As an adult visiting his mother’s home, David learns of a brutal crime spree perpetuated by one of the now-grown children of Ruth, David is left to wonder what has become of the other children involved.